Dan Pitt’s Opinionated Compendium of Downtown Palo Alto Restaurants

 Fine Chinese teas & fruit drinks, not to mention hot pot food dishes (like Happy Lamb)

-These people know how to make coffee (and bread, pizza, etc.); bar on left as you enter (not serving in pandemic)
+These people know how to make coffee (and bread, pizza, etc.); bar on left as you enter; meet there!

 All the way from Denmark with coffee, tea, music, vibe, attitude; loved in LA; living large here